NikosKont/course-assignments/optimization-methods/README.md

 All of the algorithms used are implemented from scratch in pure numpy and scipy.

-- [regression-completion](regression-completion): Applying regression and matrix completion techniques on the Boston Housing dataset.
+- [regression-completion](regression-completion): Ordinary Least Squares and LASSO regression, matrix completion.
-- [svd-pca](svd-pca): Analysis of the MovieLens dataset, making use of Singular Value Decomposition and Principal Component Analysis.
+- [svd-pca](svd-pca): Singular Value Decomposition (SVD) and Principal Component Analysis through SVD.